11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 a `Controller` object (specifically, by obtaining an `Action` from the `Controller` to see the inputs for that particular update frame).
 The `GameObject` subclasses would be in their own package, and their positions/velocities/directions would be represented by 2D vectors (in a `Vector2D` class).
-Finally, running the update/draw loops, as well as swapping between active `Model`s/resetting them would be managed by the `GameRunner` class.
+To draw these objects, an `AffineTransform` would be used to offset the 'drawing' origin for the object in question to be at it's actual position, then the object would be drawn about that offset origin,after which, the `AffineTransform` would be reset to how it was beforehand, so the process can be repeated for every other object's draw operation.
+Finally, running the update/draw loops, as well as swapping between active `Model`s/resetting them, would be managed by the `GameRunner` class.

 Why am I telling you about this?
 Because I was planning on generifying this further to produce OH-HECC.
 Instead of running a game and reading from/writing to a high scores file, it would just be running a